Language

 Can kinetic energy be negative?

-No. Since mass is always positive and velocity is squared (making it always positive), kinetic energy is always zero or positive.
-An object at rest has zero kinetic energy.
+No. Mass is always positive and velocity is squared, so kinetic energy is always zero or positive.
+An object that is not moving has exactly zero kinetic energy.

-Is this calculator accurate for very high speeds?
+Is the calculator accurate for very high speeds?

 Kinetic Energy